Cake POS

 Key Features

 Cake is a relative newcomer to the market, but the company still has many key features you’d expect from a modern cloud-based POS system.
-Here are some of the main features we like about the Cake POS software and hardware platform:
+Here are some of the main features I like about the Cake POS software and hardware platform:

 - A touchscreen hardware system that can fit into a fixed terminal or be used for tableside ordering